twolfson/twolfson.com-scripts/README.md

     - Only Digital Ocean for metrics
     - In-service error reporting depends on the service
         - TODO: We should standardize-ish...
-- Process manager
-    - Depends on the service
-        - TODO: Move away from `forever`?
-        - TODO: Maybe standardize on something?

 [testinfra]: https://github.com/philpep/testinfra